The Dreamers (novel series): Crystal Gorge

 their next moves.
 They agree to separate their forces until one of the children gives them an indication to where the servants of the Vlagh are going to mount their third invasion.
-Narasan and his Trogite soldiers go to Aracia's domain (who knowing that her domain is defenseless tries to convince Dahlaine that the servants of the Vlagh are going to attack her domain next.)
+Narasan and his Trogite soldiers go to Aracia's domain (who knowing that her domain is defenseless tries to convince Dahlaine that the servants of the Vlagh are going to attack her domain next).

-In the end they split up their forces, and the Maags go north to Dahlaine's Domain.
+In the end, they split up their forces; the Maags go north to Dahlaine's Domain.
 Rabbit, Longbow, Red-beard and Keselo go with them.
 Ekial and Veltan go to the land of the Malavi to hire Malavi horse warriors, and then with a little tampering from Veltan get the warriors to Dahlaine's country.
 They discover that the servants of the Vlagh are stirring up trouble in the numerous clans of Dahlaine's nations.
 Lillabeth has her dream, which the other Dreamers know about and tell Zelana that Aracia is trying to keep Lillabeth quiet.
 Zelana goes to intimidate her sister and learn of the dream.
 The defenders get rid of the insane Atazkan chief and find the source of the plague which is not a plague - it is actually the poison of the servants of the Vlagh.

 Afterwards, the defenders fortify Crystal Gorge, with the help of the Malavi, the Trogites, and the Maags, the defenders fight back the minions of the Vlagh.
 Finally, a tornado of fire sweeps through crystal gorge, created by the Dreamers, destroying the servants of the Vlagh.

 The Younger Gods

 The end of the 25 eons has arrived.
 The Elder Gods are getting sleepier and sleepier by the second, but are forced to stay awake and alert as Alcevan, a servant of The Vlagh, convinces Aracia to kill Lillabeth, saying that The 'Wicked Enalla' is trying to usurp Aracia's throne.
-And by killing Lillabeth, Enalla will be prevented from ever taking Aracia's place again.
+By killing Lillabeth, Enalla will be prevented from ever taking Aracia's place again.
 Aracia, in her insanity, tries to kill Lillabeth, but in her madness forgets the most fundamental law that defines the gods of Dhrall: they may not kill.
 Aracia thus ceases to exist.